h-on-git/url-checker/README.md

     -Any other valid URL returns as not existing.

 ##How to Run
     -Open index.html in the browser.

+    -Bootstrap 5 is loaded through CDN, therefore internet is required for the styling to load.